SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

    "jobTitle":"HR Manager"
 }
 ```
-People filed object can have profile hover cards along with formatting
+People feild object can have profile hover cards along with formatting

 ```json
 {